 Purchasing of Items and Reimbursement

-SGA will reimburse the cost of the tems to be sold, or supplies necessary to once the organization has sufficiently demonstrated proof of purchase.
+SGA will reimburse the cost of the items to be sold, or supplies necessary to put on the event once the organization has sufficiently demonstrated proof of purchase.

 The organization shall have fourteen (14) days from the stated end of sales to return the full cost of the items to SGA.